-The customers who use and trust us for advice, parts and service on their projects include enthusiasts looking for tune-up parts, doing a full restoration or somethng in between, Ducati dealers doing some work on a customer's bike, moto museum curators etc. plus builders / collectors including Jay Leno, Billy Joel & Jesse James to name a few.
+The customers around the globe who use and trust us for advice, parts and service on their projects include enthusiasts looking for tune-up parts, doing a full restoration or somethng in between.
+We also service the worldwide Ducati dealers network doing work on customer's bikes, moto museum curators etc. plus builders / collectors including; Jay Leno (Jay Leno's Garage), Billy Joel (The Piano Man), Jesse James (West Coast Choppers), Rick Fairless (Strokers Dallas), Neil Zlozower (iconic rock photographer), Iconic Motorbike Auctions - to name a few.

 Our PCI/DSS compliant shopping cart is secured by GeoTrust with EV-SSL level encryption and gives people around the planet a latest technology / uber secure and easy place to find & purchase parts they need.
 What does this mean?
 This latest / greatest technology offers the same high level of encryption that your bank, PayPal & eBay (to name a few) rely on to keep their customer's data secure - so do we.
 Your secrets are safe here with us.

 When you REGISTER and set up an account, we only save your general account information meaning; your order history, billing and shipping address, username & email address.
 We do NOT save or have access to your account password or ANY credit card or PayPal payment details.
 Payment details are encrypted and go straight to our merchant account for processing, they are not stored anywhere on our servers so there is NO WAY for anyone to hack into our system and grab anything that matters as it just isn't there to grab.